segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ---
-title: Visual Tagger User Guide
+title: Visual Tagger (Alpha) User Guide
-sourceTitle: 'Visual Tagger (Beta)'
+sourceTitle: 'Visual Tagger (Alpha)'
 sourceCategory: 'Tools'
 ---

-**Note**: Downloading the Visual Tagger Chrome Extension constitutes acknowledgment of the [Visual Tagger Beta Product Terms and Conditions](#Beta-Product-Terms-Conditions), and acceptance of the [Segment Beta Terms and Conditions](/docs/legal/first-access-beta-preview/).
+**Note**: Downloading the Visual Tagger Chrome Extension constitutes acknowledgment of the [Visual Tagger Alpha Product Terms and Conditions](#Alpha-Product-Terms-Conditions), and acceptance of the [Segment Alpha Terms and Conditions](/docs/legal/first-access-beta-preview/).
+If you are interested in gaining access to the Visual Tagger (Alpha), please email beta@segment.com!

 ## Overview

-Segment offers tons of functionality with downstream integrations once you’ve started sending data into Segment, but the first step of setting up event tracking on your website or web app can be a challenge!
-Segment’s Visual Tagger shortens the process of implementing event tracking on your site by letting you add events without writing any code.
+Segment offers tons of functionality with downstream integrations once you've started sending data into Segment, but the first step of setting up event tracking on your website or web app can be a challenge!
+Segment's Visual Tagger shortens the process of implementing event tracking on your site by letting you add events without writing any code.

-The Visual Tagger is a Chrome Extension created by Segment that allows you to create Segment track events on a website or web app by pointing and clicking on parts of the site’s UI.
+The Visual Tagger is a Chrome Extension created by Segment that allows you to create Segment track events on a website or web app by pointing and clicking on parts of the site's UI.
 When you create events in the Visual Tagger, it sends real track events into Segment.

 ## Supported Features: